joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/09/03/world/africa/congo-prison-jailbreak-kinshasa.html

 **For 20 minutes, an American male champion looked possible.
 Then came Jannik Sinner**\
-`Prognostication is a mug's game in tennis, but however you slice the draw, a home Grand Slam champion remains a tall order.`\
+`Prognostication is a mug's game in tennis but, however you slice the draw, a home Grand Slam champion remains a tall order.`\
 https://nytimes.com/athletic/5740971/2024/09/03/us-open-title-predictions-sinner-fritz-tiafoe/

 **Russian Strike on Ukrainian City Kills at Least 41, Zelensky Says**\
-`Two ballistic missiles hit a military educational institution and a neighboring hospital in Poltava, in eastern Ukraine, President Volodymyr Zelensky said.`\
+`Two ballistic missiles hit a military academy and a neighboring hospital in Poltava, in eastern Ukraine, President Volodymyr Zelensky said.`\
 https://nytimes.com/live/2024/09/03/world/ukraine-russia-missile-strike-poltava

 **Sabrina Carpenter and Pop’s Next Gen Have a Secret Weapon: Amy Allen**\